 The Electricity Networks Commissioner published a report in June 2023 that focused on the need to accelerate electricity transmission network build.

-One of the four recommendations (OP2), from the Commissioner- Companion Report Findings and Recommendations,
+,

 In November 2023, NESO subsequently initiated a project with Transmission Owners (TOs) to deliver the outage planning recommendations from the Commissioner’s Report.
 Over the course of 2024, projects were run in parallel to determine the actions and recommendations required to deliver the four outage planning areas in the Electricity Commissioners report.
-There. was subsequently a public consultation which was released in February 2025.
+There. was subsequently public consultation which was released in February 2025.
 The consultation included includes a detailed summary of each of the project workstreams, which can be found on the NESO website.

-The Clean Power 2030 Plan (CP30) report also highlighted that the current system access process is insufficient to support the scale and pace of the transmission network development required to meet the UK’s 2030 clean power aspirations.
+The report Clean Power 2030 Action Plan (CP30) also highlighted that the current system access process is insufficient to support the scale and pace of the transmission network development required to meet the UK’s 2030 clean power aspirations.
 It stated that to meet the Clean Power 2030 Plan, network build must proceed at more than four times the rate of the last decade, delivering twice as much in half the time.
-However, to deliver infrastructure at four times the historical rate, a strategic overhaul system access is needed.
+However, to deliver infrastructure at four times the historical rate, a strategic overhaul system access arrangements are needed.
 Such strategic measures would eventually enable the achievement of the Net Zero 2050 targets.
 System access will play a key role in the deliverability of the Clean Power 2030 Plan.
-Action is required across industry to ensure that cohesive arrangements are in place to provide assurance of delivery of CP30.
-In this regard, system access should be seen as an enabler to meet CP30 and not a blocker (to meeting CP30).
+Industry stakeholders should work together to understand how system access can be improved to facilitate CP30 without having a detrimental impact on consumers.
+Industry stakeholders should work together.
+In this regard, system access should be seen as an enabler to meet CP30 and not a blocker. .

 This GSR035 proposal enables a beneficial increase in the number of network outages—those that facilitate critical upgrades—without materially compromising system security.